Featured Testimonial About Creighton University

 John said it was.
 And Molly immediately asked for a do-over.
 She wanted to be clued in!
 They ate dinner at John’s apartment and watched X-Men – so they could then be ready to see newest X-Men movie playing in theaters.

 That was how it began.
-John graduated two years ahead of Molly and moved to Wisconsin, but their relationship continue to blossom.
+John graduated two years ahead of Molly and moved to Wisconsin, but their relationship continued to blossom.
 They were married in July 2006, two months after Molly earned her undergrad degree.

 Molly and John have since lived together in Omaha and San Antonio.
 Their family, which includes three kids, now resides in Toronto — which is fitting because Chicago, X-Men and X-Men II all were filmed at a famous castle in the city called Casa Loma.
 The perfect place for their next date.